async-library/react-async/README.md

 > `function(): void`

-Reinitializes the state as `initial`.
+Reset the component as if it was destroyed and recreated.

 #### `setData`